mongodb/docs/content/sharding-high-availability-writes.md

 local writes, as well as high write availability in the event of a replica set election or datacenter failure.

-Important: The concepts discussed in this tutorial require a specific deployment architecture, as well as application-level logic.These concepts require familiarity with MongoDB [*sharded clusters*](https://docs.mongodb.com/manual/reference/glossary/#term-sharded-cluster), [*replica sets*](https://docs.mongodb.com/manual/reference/glossary/#term-replica-set), and the general behavior of [zones](https://docs.mongodb.com/manual/core/zone-sharding/#zone-sharding).This tutorial assumes an insert-only or insert-intensive workload.
+Important: The concepts discussed in this tutorial require a specific deployment architecture, as well as application-level logic.
+These concepts require familiarity with MongoDB [*sharded clusters*](https://docs.mongodb.com/manual/reference/glossary/#term-sharded-cluster), [*replica sets*](https://docs.mongodb.com/manual/reference/glossary/#term-replica-set), and the general behavior of [zones](https://docs.mongodb.com/manual/core/zone-sharding/#zone-sharding).
+This tutorial assumes an insert-only or insert-intensive workload.
 The concepts and strategies discussed in this tutorial are not well suited for use cases that require fast reads or updates.

 ## Scenario